tgtakaoka/asmx/README.txt

 * Implement ".FOO." operators? (.SHL. .AND. .OR., etc.)

-* Unify all assemblers into a single binary (long term 2.0 goal).

-* Linkable/relocatable object code files (long term 3.0 goal).

 * 6809 WARNDP pseudo-op? (now I can't remember what this was supposed to be)

+* see if it's possible to get labels starting with "$" compatible with $xxxx hex constants, maybe in RefSym?

-* need to allow label on ENDM line:
+* need to allow label on an ENDM line:

   STRING  MACRO   str
           DB      X\? - . - 1
           DB      str
   X\?
 ENDM

+* add Gameboy variant to Z80 assembler?

+* The SUBROUTINE pseudo-op needs to be tweaked.
+It should either define the subroutine name as a label, or use the label on the left side of the line as the name of the subroutine.

+* Linkable/relocatable object code files (long term 3.0 goal).

  - - -